 § 185-167.
 Membership; terms of office.
-[Amended 4-5-2016 by L.L.
-No. 1-2016]

 The Board shall consist of at least seven but no more than 11 members who shall be appointed by the Town Board and serve at the pleasure of the Town Board.
 Each member appointed to said Board shall serve until December 31 of the year in which he or she is appointed.
 Such Board members shall be residents of the Town.